 The School has adopted guidance that requires the disclosure of the date through which an entity has evaluated subsequent events and the basis for that date (that is, whether that date represents the date the financial statements were issued or were available to be issued).
-The School has evaluated subsequent events through October 22, 2022, which is the date the financial statements were available to be issued.
+The School has evaluated subsequent events through August 30, 2024, which is the date the financial statements were available to be issued.
+The Board of Directors of City of Palms Charter High School, Inc. will be extending the lease for City of Palms Charter High School for two years beginning August 1, 2025.
+The Board has entered into an agreement to participate in a lawsuit requesting the Lee County School Board share with Lee County charter schools revenues collected from the half-percent sales tax increase previously enacted.